zelkim/zeem/README.md

 Zeem automatically joins and leaves your Zoom meetings on a weekly schedule.
 Set it once—no more rushing to links.

+> [!NOTE]
+> Currently only available on Windows.
+Support for Linux and MacOS systems will come next release.
+>
+> <sub>if you want to work on cross-system support, you are welcome to create a pull request!</sub>

 ## Quick start (for everyone)

 ### 1) Install